-We estimate our demand model using data from the 2001-02, 2003-04, 2005-06, 2007-08, and 2009-10 school years to cover student enrollment decisions before and after the implementation of the FSF reform.
-Our demand model is held constant across the years except that the students' choice sets account for entry and exit in each year and the FSF funding enters starting in 2007-08.
-In particular, our measures of schools' total quality, δ , are fixed across years.
-This means that our model attributes enrollment changes over time to changes in competition from entry and exit rather than changing school characteristics, other than the FSF funding.
-This assumption that schools' non-FSF total qualities are fixed over time is necessary for identification of the indirect effect, as we must predict a closing school's quality had it remained open.
-We estimate our supply model using school closure decisions between 2005-06 and 2009-10.
+We estimate our demand model using data from the 2001-02, 2003-04, 2005-06, 2007-08, and 2009-10 school years to cover student enrollment decisions before and after the reform's implementation.
+We estimate our supply model using school closure decisions between after 2005-06.
 These decisions are most closely related to the FSF reform.

-To estimate the demand parameters, we use an exactly-identified method of simulated moments procedure.
+To estimate the demand parameters, we use an exactly-identified simulated method of moments procedure.
 The first set of moments comes from aggregate enrollment data.
 For each school-grade, we calculate its average observed enrollment share across all five estimation school years.
 Then because the model holds schools' total quality (δ) fixed across years, our predicted enrollment shares will not necessarily match enrollment shares in a given year.
 To exploit how the FSF reform affected enrollment shares over time, we add a moment for each grade's enrollment share for FSF "winners" after the FSF reform was implemented.
 This moment captures how enrollments systematically shifted toward FSF "winners" after the reform was implemented.
 As an additional moment, we use the covariance of the private enrollment share and the private share of schools across borough-years.
 The second set of moments are constructed from the NYC student-level data.
 We calculate two additional grade-specific moments: (1) the average distance from a student's zoned school to her actual school among students opting for a public school; and (2) the percentage of public school students who attend their zoned school.

-We can identify the parameters on time-invariant characteristics using the student sorting patterns prior to the reform.44 The extent to which a school's enrollment differs from the relative number of local school-aged children helps identify δ .
-If school j has many schoolaged children living nearby but a small enrollment, we would estimate a low δ_j .
+We can identify the parameters on time-invariant characteristics using the student sorting patterns prior to the reform.38 The extent to which a school's enrollment differs from the relative number of local school-aged children helps identify δ .
+If school j has many school-aged children living nearby but a small enrollment, we would estimate a low δ{jg} .
 Our moments derived from the student-level data help identify γ_g and ρ_g .
 The average distance from a student's zoned school to her actual public school identifies the disutility from distance, γ_g .
 Specifically, we leverage public school students who do not attend their zoned school.
 The extent to which these students attend nearby alternatives rather than far-away alternatives identifies γ_g .
 Then, the percentage of public school students who attend their zoned school helps us pin down ρ_g .
 For the size of the idiosyncratic preference for private schools, the covariance of private enrollment and school share is informative.
-If a borough's private enrollment share is relatively constant over time even as the percentage of its schools that are private changes, we infer that some students have strong private school preferences such that they are likely to attend a private school even if there are fewer (or more) schools than usual.
+If a borough's private enrollment share is relatively constant over time even as the percentage of its schools that are private falls, we infer that some students have strong private school preferences such that they are likely to attend a private school even if there are fewer schools than usual.